Things To Do

 If camping is new to you, getting started can be a bit daunting.
 You need to figure out what to pack, how to prepare, and—hardest of all—where to go.
 In British Columbia, we are fortunate to have more than 1,000 provincial parks and recreation sites, seven national parks, and hundreds of private campgrounds and RV sites.
 That alone can feel overwhelming, but camping is one of the most Canadian experiences you can have.
-There is even a Canadian Camping Week dedicated to it.
 If you’ve never been, or if you’re just starting to explore what camping is all about, here are a few helpful tips to get your stakes in the ground.

 Gear to borrow, rent, or purchase: